SAP-archive/abap-odata-smoke-test/README.md

 # Support

-This project is provided "as-is": there is no guarantee that raised issues will be answered or addressed.
+This project is provided "as-is", with no support or changes planned.

 # License